cvbate/NormalizingSpatialDatainRealEstate/README.md

 ### This repository includes
 1. README.MD (this document): A Markdown file containing the Normalization Report.
-1. analysis.sql : SQL script that created and normaled tables
+1. analysis.sql : A commented SQL script that created and normaled tables.
-1. Screenshots showing the structures of my final tablesin pgAdmin.
+1. Screenshots showing the structures of my final tables in pgAdmin.
 The screenshots of each table includes:
-    - Pets_Ive_Had_table1 = 'orignal' table
+    -  = 'orignal' table
-    - Pets_table2 = lists pets with PetID as primary key = 1NF
-    - Pets_Descrip_table3 = lists decriptions with DescripID as primary key  = 1NF
+    -  = 1NF
-    - Descrip_table4  = 2NF
+    -  = 2NF
+    -  = 3NF
+    -  = 4NF

 ### Methods

-Before trying to replicate this Database setup using SQL Shell to interact is PgAdmin:
+Before trying to replicate this Database setup using SQL Shell to interact is PgAdmin and makesure PostGIS is installed:
 - create new database called RealEstateDB
 `CREATE DATABASE RealEstateDB;`